Save the Date Etiquette

 This is the number one thing when it comes to save the date etiquette.
 You cannot send out a hundred save the dates if you’re only planning on having fifty people.
 Even if you can generally assume not everyone is going to come, you have to plan like everyone is going to come.
 It’s also just incredibly rude to send out a save the date, but not give that person an invite.
 So make sure your list is solid before you start sending anything out.

 Digital is fine, but have some physical too

 In this day and age, couples are trying to save money by sending out digital save the dates.
 This makes sense.
 However, you need to keep a couple of things in mind.
 One, it’s incredibly easy to just send out a bunch of emails, so we’re just going to say it again.
 Everyone who gets a save the date gets an invite.
 So, be careful.
 Two, not everyone has email or maybe they don’t check it.
 Your older guests might not see it or might just be expecting a physical card.
 Order some physical save the dates for those people.

 Now you’ve got this.
-Go forth with your new knowledge, and plan your save the dates.
+Go forth with your new save the date etiquette knowledge, and plan your save the dates.

 Excited about your save the dates?
 Let me know about them in the comments!